BJP steps up pressure on Uddhav Thackeray to act against Anil Deshmukh

 The BJP state unit chief also appealed to Raj Thackeray-led MNS and Prakash Ambedkar led Vanchit Bahujan Aghadi to join the protests.

-To support his allegations, Param Bir Singh enclosed various chat messages purportedly exchanged between himself and assistant commissioner of police Sanjay Patil during March 16 and 19.
+Param Bir Singh enclosed various chat messages to support his allegations purportedly exchanged between himself and assistant commissioner of police Sanjay Patil during March 16th and 19th.

+The state government then shunted Param Bir Singh to fix accountability for the fiasco; however, Singh’s bombshell has now left the government red-faced, once again.

-While Deshmukh has threatened to sue Singh, chief of his Nationalist Congress Party (NCP), Sharad Pawar has convened an urgent meeting in Delhi on Sunday evening to deal with the fallout.
+While Deshmukh has threatened to sue Singh, Sharad Pawar convened an urgent meeting in Delhi on Sunday evening to deal with the fallout.